 What is Cupro Fabric?
 Production, Ethics, And Is It Sustainable?

-Cupro has a soft silky texture that is skin-friendly.
+Cupro has a soft, silky texture that is skin-friendly.
 For eco-conscious consumers, the question remains: Is Cupro sustainable?
 What exactly is cupro fabric, and how is it made?
 Read on as we look at its environmental impact.

 What is cupro fabric, and how is it made?

-It gets its name from the copper and ammonium used in its production process.
+It gets its name from the copper and ammonium used in production.
 Cupro fabric may seem like a new fabric in sustainable fashion; however, this fabric goes way back to the 1890s when a French chemist, Dr. Max Fremery, obtained a patent for the cupro manufacturing process of mixing a cellulose solution with copper salts and ammonia.
 This was the birth of synthetic/ammonia silk in Germany.

 Cupro fabric, sometimes also called ‘ammonia silk,’ is a semi-synthetic fabric made with recycled cotton linter from cotton production.
 These linter fibers are so tiny that manufacturers cannot spin them into conventional cotton.
 To make cupro, the recycled cotton linter is then exposed to ammonium and copper to create a new substance.
 This is where the cupro fabric gets the name cuprammonium rayon.